 - Simpler to communicate the process changes to employees.

 No attention to roles and responsibilities.

 Occasionally owners and managers underestimate the value of defining roles and responsibilities in e-learning.
-Whereas employees wear different hats, doing jobs they shouldn’t do, e-learning and bussiness in general are facing a great confusion.
+Whereas employees wear different hats, doing jobs they shouldn’t do, e-learning and business, in general, are facing great confusion.

-Roles, responsibility and specially leadership responsibilities must be properly defined.
+Roles, responsibility and especially leadership responsibilities must be properly defined.

 Clearly determining expectations can only make a good impact.
 It can’t guaranty you the best execution of a task.
 However, how the task even can be done when you don’t understand expectations?